-1.4 Cancelling the cover
+1.3.2 Cancelling the cover

 You can cancel the policy at any time providing you notify us in writing.
 Cancellation cannot be backdated and we will charge for the time on risk.
 We reserve the right to cancel the policy if:

-- a) you do not pay premiums when they are due - b) you do not comply with the policy terms and conditions - c) you do not provide data we have requested within 90 days - d) you do not provide information we have requested within 90 days - e) there is a change in legislation, regulation, HMRC practice or taxation which affects this policy - f) an employer covered under the policy ceases to carry on business, or if any order is made or resolution passed for the winding up of that employer - g) you fail to fairly present the risk prior to setting up the policy, or at a rate review, or when you request a change to the policy
+- a) you do not pay premiums when they are due - b) you do not comply with the policy terms and conditions - c) you do not provide data we have requested within 90 days, or such extended time as we may, at our discretion, agree in writing - d) you do not provide information that we have requested within 90 days, or such extended time as we may, at our discretion, agree in writing - e) an employer covered under the policy ceases to carry on business, or if any order is made or resolution passed for the winding up of that employer - f) you fail to fairly present the risk prior to setting up the policy, or at a rate review, or when you request a change to the policy.

-1.5 What types of cover are available?
+1.4 What types of cover are available?